How can I find a specific quotation?

 Publicly available online

 Remember to evaluate your source.
-Some sites just repeat information found in other places rather than confirming it for themselves.
+Some sites just repeat information found in other places, rather than confirming it for themselves.

 Quoteinvestigator.com and Garson O'Toole's book, Hemingway Didn't Say That

 Google Groups Submit a quote to the collective wisdom of a quotations group to get more leads.
+Social media platforms like Reddit have similar groups.

-Quotations Dictionaries and other books in Print
+Quotations Dictionaries and other books in Print at Harvard Library (for Harvard affiliates who have access to the buildings)

 Major print sources can be found in the Loker Reading Room at Widener, starting with call number RR 3021.1

-Search HOLLIS or other catalogs for keywords such as women quotations dictionaries or politics quotations dictionaries.
+Search HOLLIS or other catalogs for keywords such as: women quotations dictionaries or politics quotations dictionaries.

 Service Alert:

-• Ask a Librarian, including chat and email, will be suspended from 5:00 pm on Thursday, December 22, through Monday, January 2, for the holiday break.
-Any questions received during this period will be answered beginning Tuesday, January 2, 2024.
+• Ask a Librarian services, including chat and email, will be suspended from December 21, 2024 through January 1, 2025.
+Queries received during this time will be answered as soon as possible following our return on January 2.

-• If If you're experiencing an ongoing technical issue when you attempt to access library materials with your HarvardKey during these times, please report it to Library Technology Services.
+• If you're experiencing an ongoing technical issue when you attempt to access library materials with your HarvardKey during these times, please report it to Library Technology Services.

 Chat